STOR-i/TailRiskScenGen.jl/README.md

-# EllipticalScenGen
+# EllipticalScenGen.jl

 This Julia package provides tools for generating scenario sets.
 The methodology employed is in particular adapted to portfolio selection problems using tail risk measures where the returns have near-elliptical distributions.
 For this problems involving tail risk measure, the value of the tail risk measure depends only a subset of the support of the distribution called the **risk region**.
 This package exploits this property by providing functions which prioritise the generation of scenarios in these risk regions for the class of problems described above.

-The author can provide a draft paper with more details.
+See the following paper for more details: [Scenario generation for stochastic programs with tail risk measure](http://arxiv.org/abs/1511.03074)

 # Risk regions